sporto/gleam-roundabout/README.md

 - A function for converting Route types to paths (`route_to_path`)
 - Helpers for generating route types and paths for each route

+This generator can be used in frontend or backend applications, at it only generates the route types and helper functions.
+You still need to write your own router using these types.

 ## Install

 ```sh